jaoeul/gingersnap/README.md

 as well build them.

-The version of gcc we get by running the following commands will be able to compile C code to a 64 bit exacutable, using the riscv64i instruction set.
-This is a tiny instruction set, consisting of only 40 different instructions, which is a bit easier to emulate than x64. :^)
+The version of gcc we get by running the following commands will be able to compile C code to a 64 bit riscvi exacutable.
+This is a tiny instruction set, consisting of only 40 different instructions, which is easy to emulate.

 ```bash
 git clone https://github.com/riscv/riscv-gnu-toolchain.git